Enter the Dragon

 The Dragon and The Tiger: An Odd Couple?

-The pair of images below illustrates this harmony between tiger (yin) and dragon (yang).
-The tiger is grounded on the earth looking toward the sky, where the Dragon is partially hovering above a stormy sea, partially obscured by clouds.
-According to an old Chinese proverb, “Dragons bring the clouds, while tigers call forth the wind.”
-Their symbolic pairing was believed to bring about the blessings of rain and peace.
+The symbolic pairing of the dragon and tiger beautifully illustrates this cosmic harmony.
+In the images below, the tiger stands firmly on the earth, gazing toward the sky, while the dragon hovers above the stormy sea, partially obscured by clouds.
+According to an ancient proverb, “Dragons bring the clouds, while tigers call forth the wind.”
+Together, they summon rain and peace, their combined forces believed to bless the land and its people.

 The Dragon and the Phoenix: Not Just a Dish at Chinese Restaurants*